kovidgoyal/rapydscript-ng/README.md

 Available Libraries
 -------------------

 One of Python's main strengths is the number of libraries available to the developer.
 This is something very few other `Python-in-a-browser` frameworks understand.
 In the browser JavaScript is king, and no matter how many libraries the community for the given project will write, the readily-available JavaScript libraries will always outnumber them.
 This is why RapydScript was designed with JavaScript and DOM integration in mind from the beginning.
 Indeed, plugging `underscore.js` in place of RapydScript's `stdlib` will work just as well, and some developers may choose to do so, after all, `underscore.js` is very Pythonic and very complete.
-Likewise, `sprintf.js` (<https://npmjs.org/package/sprintf-js>) can be used with RapydScript to replicate Python's string interpolation.

 It is for that reason that I try to keep RapydScript bells and whistles to a minimum.
 RapydScript's main strength is easy integration with JavaScript and DOM, which allows me to stay sane and not rewrite my own versions of the libraries that are already available.
 That doesn't mean, however, that pythonic libraries can't be written for RapydScript.
 To prove that, I have implemented lightweight clones of several popular Python libraries and bundled them into RapydScript, you can find them in `src` directory.
 The following libraries are included: